nicbarker/clay/README.md

 `uint32_t CLAY_ID(char *label)`

-Generates a `uint32_t` string hash from the provided `char *label`.
+Generates a `uint32_t` string id from the provided `char *label`.
 Used both to generate ids when defining element macros, as well as for referencing ids later when using utility functions such as [Clay_PointerOver](#clay-pointerover)

 ### CLAY_IDI()

 `uint32_t CLAY_IDI(char *label, int index)`

-Generates a `uint32_t` string hash from the provided `char *label`, combined with the `int index`.
+Generates a `uint32_t` string id from the provided `char *label`, combined with the `int index`.
 Used for generating ids for sequential elements (such as in a `for` loop) without having to construct dynamic strings at runtime.

 ## Data Structures & Definitions